runchise/batch.dart/README.md

 #### 1.3.4.1.
 Sequential Process

+Scheduling jobs using this framework is very easy.

-When defining a simple sequential process, all that is required is to define a class that extends `Task` and implements the `execute` method.
+First, create a class that defines a class extends the `Task` class and define processes in `execute` method.
+The `execute` method can define any process and supports both **synchronous** and **asynchronous** processing.

-It is also easy to define a scheduled job: define a process to generate a `ScheduledJob` in a class that implements `ScheduledJobBuilder` and pass it to the `jobs` argument of `BatchApplication`.
+Second, you need to define a scheduled job.
+It is also easy to define a scheduled job by implementing the `build` method in a class that implements `ScheduledJobBuilder`, as in the following example.
+And `Batch.dart` supports standard `Cron` specifications.

+Finally, let's execute `runWorkflow` method on main method with scheduled jobs as arguments!

+When the `runWorkflow` method is executed, the scheduled batch process is started.

 **_Example_**